 This chapter covers AX3000 installation under Windows

-This chapter is dedicated to the operation of the AX3000 in the Windows environment.
-For more general information about the AX3000 (network and session settings, instructions for users, etc) please refer to the previous chapters.
+This chapter describes the operation of the AX3000 in a Windows environment.
+For more general information about the AX3000 (network and session settings, instructions for users, etc.) please refer to the previous chapters.